appsroutine/walletvative-site/privacy-policy.md

 - **KVKK (Turkey)**

 Because we do not collect or process any personal user data externally, Walletvative qualifies as a **“local data-only”** app under these regulations.

+**All advertising, consent, and data processing are performed exclusively by Google AdMob in accordance with its own privacy policies and regulatory frameworks.**
+**The developer of Walletvative does not act as a data controller or processor for any advertising data and cannot be held responsible for AdMob’s independent data handling practices.**

 ---